G-Njunge/alu_regex-data-extraction-G-Njunge/README.md

 ├── creditcard_validation.py # Credit card extraction and validation
 ├── time_validation.py # Time extraction and validation
 ├── currency_validation.py # Currency extraction and validation
-├── all_validations.py # Combined script for all data types (optional) └── README.md # This file
+├── all_validations.py # Combined script for all data types
+└── README.md # This file

 - Each module is **self-contained** for testing individual types.
 - `all_validations.py` runs all extraction/validation at once for convenience.